-APNewsbreak: Coroner: California festival gunman killed self
+#APNewsbreak: Coroner: Calif. festival gunman killed self

 GILROY, Calif.
 (AP) - The gunman in the deadly Northern California festival shooting killed himself, according to a finding by the Santa Clara County coroner’s office that contradicts earlier police accounts that officers fired the fatal shot.

 Santino William Legan, 19, shot and killed three people- including two children - Sunday at the Gilroy Garlic Festival.
-Thirteen others were injured.
+Thirteen others were wounded.
 Authorities have not been able to determine his motive.

 Nicole Lopez, a senior office specialist in the Santa Clara County Medical Examiner-Coroner’s Office, told The Associated Press on Friday that Legan’s cause of death was a self-inflicted gunshot wound.